timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 from Kafka, Kinesis, or websocket connections.

 You can implement a batching solution in Python with Psycopg2.
-Remember to implement the ingestion logic within the `on_event` function that you can then pass over to the websocket object.
+You can implement the ingestion logic within the `on_event` function that you can then pass over to the websocket object.

 This function needs to: